 I don’t like real-life spiders…particularly the kind that I have encountered since moving to Texas (everything is bigger here!).
 I did have fun pulling together supplies to create some spider playdough activities for kids.
-Below you will find a bunch of material ideas for a spider themed or Halloween invitation to play.
-Plus I included some tips and tricks to help you make black playdough.

 This post contains affiliate links for your shopping convenience.
 I receive a small commission each time someone makes a purchase through one of the links.

 You don’t have to use black playdough when creating your spider playdough tray, but I think it just adds to the creepiness.
 It’s especially fun for Halloween time.
 I made my playdough with my quick play dough recipe.
 Here are the directions if you want to make your own:

 - 3 cups water

 - 3 tbsp vegetable oil

 - black gel food coloring (see tips and tricks)

 Mix the first 5 ingredients together in a large pot.
 Stir and heat over medium heat.
 The mixture will look like a globby mess.
 When it starts to form a ball in the center of the pot, remove it from heat.
 Place the mixture on a lightly floured cutting board or cookie sheet* and knead until smooth. **The black food coloring could discolor some surfaces, so you may not want to knead this color of playdough on your countertops.

 Tips and Tricks